LaxeRome/animalCompetition/Documents/customAnimal.md

 ### Where To Configure:

-The first thing you need to know is all configurations of the animal are done in console.
+The first thing you need to know is all configurations of the animal are done in the console.